-The Southern Plains Media Page is intended to be a source of information for agricultural producers and management professionals on how to make their operations more resilient to the impacts of extreme weather and climate events.
-Information is available as regularly updated blogs, videos, podcasts, and public service announcements.
+This page is intended to be a source of information for agricultural producers and management professionals on how to make their operations more resilient to the impacts of extreme weather and climate events.
+Our Team is dedicated to providing you with real stories from real producers in our region.

 Sharing information on strategies to help agriculture and rural communities to deal with climate change and other natural resource challenges.

 I had never heard the term “atmospheric river” before the recent stretch of insane rain on the West Coast, but boy am I familiar with the term now (here is a pretty interesting news story about hte west coast storms from the time of my writing this blog https://www.cnn.com/2023/01/17/weather/california-flooding-atmospheric-river-tuesday/index.html).
 Some news sources are saying that the flooding will rank as one of the most expensive disasters in State History.

 While it’s good to see that part of the United States finally getting some moisture, it would be better if it didn’t all come at once.
 Unfortunately, more frequent extreme, violent rain events seem to be part of the challenges that many experts are saying we will have to deal with as our climate continues to change.
 On top of that, it often takes a heavy deluge to break severe droughts like the one currently plaguing so much of the Southern Plains.
 With that in mind, I think it’s important to give a little “shout out” to a program that I consider to be one of the first climate adaption efforts undertaken by USDA—the Watershed Protection and Flood Prevention Program.

 I have written about this program before, and while the watershed program makes up close to a $15 billion investment in public infrastructure and saves the United States an estimated $2.3 billion in flood damage that annually does not happen because of protection provided by the dams and other projects created under this program, most people have no idea that this initiative exists.
 This includes many who live directly below these flood control structures.